SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/DataMiner_user_permissions.md

 These user permissions are used for the API deployment feature, which is in [soft launch](xref:SoftLaunchOptions).

 >[!NOTE]
-> This feature has been replaced by User-Defined APIs and will be removed in the future.
+> This feature has been marked obsolete from DataMiner version 10.3.6.
+It is being replaced by User-Defined APIs and will be removed in the future.

 #### Modules \> API \> Deploy script API